vitouncio/vitouncio/README.md

     </p>
     <hr />
     <p>
-        I hold a degree in Computer Science, working as a Full Stack Developer and Project Director on financial management systems for Correspondentes Caixa Aqui companies and freelance initiatives.
+        I hold a degree in Computer Science, working as a Full Stack Developer and Project Director on financial management systems for Correspondentes Caixa Aqui and freelance initiatives.
 My journey is driven by hands-on learning through Project Based Learning (PBL), allowing me to continuously apply and expand my knowledge.
         Passionate about music, nature, and robotics, I have taken part in projects developing automated irrigation systems during my graduation, and I am also the drummer in a band 🎼🤘🏽🤖.
     </p>
     <p>